 In short, when businesses don’t require the hyper-scalability of the public cloud due to predictable or repeating workloads, the ability to automate and the benefit of fixed fees can save significant amounts of money.

-One of the main distinguishing factors of private cloud is that the infrastructure being used is dedicated to a single business.
+One of the main distinguishing factors of a managed private cloud is that the infrastructure being used is dedicated to a single business.
 Unlike a public cloud, you don’t share your servers with a multitude of different clients – which means that you are able to customize your environment in the ways that best fit your business.

 For businesses that require specific configurations and schedules regarding security, governance, or recovery options, having dedicated infrastructure ensures total control over your environment.
 One common way organizations see large benefits from this is when frequent updates are required to their system.
 With the right private cloud management service, updates are deployed on your own schedule, not left to the decision of a major public cloud.
 This gives decision-makers the control necessary to make sure that any changes being made to the environment make sense for their business needs – and aren’t just being forced on your system because of a predetermined schedule.